How Kubernetes Drastically Changed The Face Of The Cloud

 As a method, this was not fit for use in the current technologically updated cloud services.
 The infrastructure is also built accordingly to run apps in a proprietary way.
 This is something that Kubernetes changed once it was introduced into the AWS sphere.
 Kubernetes is open source and has a wide area of application.
 This gives the users free access to its tools and setup to allow maximum users to benefit from this interface.

-It was quite a difficult task to make a move to another cloud solution based on the requirements of the client.
-Long term commitments defined these cloud services.
+It was quite a difficult task to move to another cloud solution based on the client's requirements.
+Long-term commitments defined these cloud services.
 Moving in and out of AWS was a long and tedious process.
 This was one of the most significant drawbacks for anyone using AWS.
 Kubernetes later changed the mode of operation and did away with vendor lock-in features.

 The cloud environment essentially comes packed with hundreds to thousands of different components.
-Some of these include hardware, operating systems, virtualization, networks, storage, data security features, etc. Interoperability refers to the process of working with all these different components in sync, even when introduced to a new platform.
+These include hardware, operating systems, virtualization, networks, storage, data security features, etc. Interoperability refers to the process of working with all these different components in sync, even when introduced to a new platform.
 The problem of interoperability has been common in Amazon web services.

 Kubernetes has become quite popular ever since Google released this portal in the year 2014.
 Since this is an open-source platform, it found a lot of applications amongst the cloud users.
-Owing to the support it has received over the years, Kubernetes has soon gained popularity and has become the primary choice for most cloud service providers.
+Due to its support over the years, Kubernetes has soon gained popularity and has become the primary choice for most cloud service providers.

 This managed container platform comes with the best records for uptime performances.
 It also comes with a marketplace to deploy their applications.
 Google Kubernetes engine is also known for its high-security facilities.
 Microsoft Azure is also another popular cloud service provider that makes use of Kubernetes services.
 It runs on the Azure Public Cloud, Government Cloud, and Azure Stack.
 This particular solution is known for its cross-platform development tools as well.
 These are just a few examples of how Kubernetes integrates with cloud service providers.
 Every cloud service provider across the globe now has support for Kubernetes platforms.